10 Myths About the Rule of Thirds – Master Composition Without It!

 Photograph by Henri Cartier-Bresson showing excellent FGR.

-Or we can use the Law of Continuity, which will allow us to create a sweeping arabesque by using multiple objects.
+Or we can use the Law of Continuity (another Gestalt psychology technique), which will allow us to create a sweeping arabesque by using multiple objects.

 Painting by Edgar Degas showing an Arabesque.